kwaldenphd/python-conditional-statements/README.md

 We don't have the same favorite color.
 ```

-Q5: Modify your Q4 program to write a program that asks the user to enter a color value and returns an output message indicating whether the color is a primary, secondary, or tertiary color.
-This program will use a combination of the `input()` function, comparison operators, and `if-then-else` logic.
-Answer to this question includes program + comments that document process and explain your code.

-Primary colors:
-- Red
-- Yellow
-- Blue

-Secondary colors:
-- Green
-- Orange
-- Purple

-Tertiary colors:
-- Amber
-- Vermillion
-- Magenta
-- Violet
-- Teal
-- Chartreuse

-Q6: Write a program that lets the user play a guessing game.
+Q5: Write a program that lets the user play a guessing game.
 - First, your program should set a number as the "correct answer"
 - Then, your program will ask the user to guess a number
 - Your program should give a message indicating whether the user's guess is correct, too high, or too low